KFYO History Part 2

 1994- June 6.
 Ryan Hyatt and Don Williams take over the afternoon sportstalk timeslot vacated by Jack Dale’s Sportsline.
 The show, branded as the Williams & Hyatt Show, airs 5:30pm-7pm.
 When the show started, Hyatt was a sports anchor & reporter for KFYO & Z102 (KZII-FM) and Williams was a sports writer and columnist for the Lubbock Avalanche-Journal.
 They both continued their previous roles while hosting the show.
 In November 1996, after KFYO & Z102 (KZII-FM) merged with 94.5 KFMX-FM, 99.5 KRLB-FM & SportsRadio 1340 KKAM-AM, the Williams & Hyatt show moved to SportsRadio 1340.
 The show expanded its timeslot to 5pm-7pm, while Jack Dale’s Sportsline moved to 7am-9am.
 As of January 10, 2011 both shows remain on SportsRadio 1340 The Fan

-1996- In the last third of the year, Scott Parsons, becomes General Manager of KFYO & KZII-FM
+1996- October.
+Scott Parsons, becomes General Manager of KFYO & KZII-FM

-1997- In March, KFYO & KZII were sold to GulfStar Communications, who also owned KFMX, KKAM & KRLB (now KQBR- 99.5 The Bear) in Lubbock
+1997- In March, KFYO & KZII were officially sold to GulfStar Communications, who also owned KFMX, KKAM & KRLB (now KQBR- 99.5 Blake FM) in Lubbock.
+GulfStar Communications also acquires KKCL-FM.

-1997- After being acquired by GulfStar KFYO & KZII move their studios back to 82nd & Quaker, in the Copy Craft building, where their new sister stations were already located.
-The KFYO Transmitter Site stayed at South Slide Road
+1997- After being acquired by GulfStar KFYO & KZII move their studios back to 82nd & Quaker, in the Copy Craft building (now called The Centre), where their new sister stations were already located.
+The KFYO Transmitter Site remains at South Slide Road, south of FM 1585.

-1998- In January, KFYO, transitions from analog to digital broadcasting facilities utilizing the latest in computer technology (replacing cart decks with computer based audio)
+1998- In January, KFYO, transitions from analog to digital broadcasting equipment utilizing the latest in computer technology (replacing cart decks with computer based audio, Prophet's Wizard system)

 1998- On December 21, former KFYO Ag Director Ed “Big Ed” Wilkes passes away.
 “Big Ed” was with KFYO from 1962–1979 and later bought Lubbock radio station KRFE-AM 580 in 1994.
 His family still owns KRFE.